 Check out every setting to see what works best for you.
-Afterward, you’ll be able to apply it to other games.
+Afterwards, you’ll be able to apply it to other games.
 For example, personally, I cannot take smooth turning or locomotion that is not head relative.

 So in every game, I set turning to snap instead of smooth and smooth locomotion to head relative instead of the hand relative.

 So if you took a break as I mentioned in Tip number 1, I recommend checking out the VR settings after you took that break to see if there is something different that you can do in that game to prevent the thing that is causing the motion sickness.

 #Tip 4.
 Check Comfort Ratings